divyam02/movie-oracle/README.md

 (The Orange Line is the average RMSE for K. The blue is a usual example)

+## Usage
+Open the Heroku link and rate movies individually ie, insert a number from 1 to 5 in the text box and click rate.
+Wait for the page to refresh and continue.
+After 5 input, the page takes you to the Recommendation page.

 ## Sources
 ### Matrix Factorization
 1. Equations and update rules: https://stanford.edu/~rezab/classes/cme323/S16/projects_reports/baalbaki.pdf